Labdoo/labdoo-3.0/README.md

 Once those are installed and this repository is cloned, from the project root you cloned the repository into, start the DDEV environment using the command
 `ddev start`.

 Note that unlike the Gitpod start below, DDEV locally doesn't automatically install a Drupal site.
-To setup for local development you can use the  `.scripts/dev-start.sh` script which will
+To setup for local development you can use the  `.scripts/dev-setup.sh` script which will
+1. Install drush using composer
-1. Install Drupal using the standard profile
+2. Install Drupal using the standard profile
-2. Run any Drupal database updates
+3. Run any Drupal database updates
-3. Import the configuration in config/default (twice in case the first import enables additional configuration, e.g. for config_ignore & config_split)
+4. Import the configuration in config/default (twice in case the first import enables additional configuration, e.g. for config_ignore & config_split)

 Remembering to prefix most commands like composer, drush, etc with ddev.
 ## Developing entirely in the cloud using Gitpod.